-6.2 Responsive Repairs - Leaseholder 6.2.1 Responsibilities
+6.2 Responsive Repairs - Leaseholder

+6.2.1 Responsibilities

-Council's responsibilities All communal repairs to an estate and block, including: the structure and outside of the block including the roof; shared areas; shared services, water tanks, plumbing and electricity supplies; drainage, gutters, rainwater and soil pipes; outside areas of the estate, estate walls and shared fences.
+Council's responsibilities All communal repairs to an estate and block, including:

+Leaseholder's responsibilities

-Leaseholder's responsibilities Keeping the inside of their home in good condition.
-This includes fixing and maintaining the following: cisterns, tanks, pipes and wires which serve only the leasehold property; stop taps, including those between the mains supply and pipes serving the leasehold property; non-structural walls; doors and frames inside the property including other internal wooden features; any flat entrance doors and frames which open onto a landing or corridor and not the outside of the building; plaster, tiling and other wall and ceiling surfaces; inside wall surfaces; any heating or hot water services which are only provided for the leasehold property; ensuring that any water flowing from their overflow pipe does not cause damage to the external structure of the building.
-Reporting any problems or defects relating to the following: the structure of the building; any issue within their property that is damaging or is likely to damage the homes surrounding the leasehold property and/or the structure of the building/and/or the health and safety of others; repairs issues identified within communal areas and the estate; communal heating systems.
-Actions of anyone visiting of or associated with their property.
-Costs associated with rem edying any leaks in their property and leaks from their property into • rty as a result of overflowing baths, sinks, basins or showers, or as a damage relating to pipework, and also faulty work carried out by the entative. structure of the building.
-V wing from their overflow pipe does not cause damage to the external Vhere repairs associated are not carried out in a timely fashion and - uilding, the Repairs service will repair the damage and the full cost of ngs right will be charged to the leaseholder.
-Making reasonable checks when reporting communal and structural work directly to ensure that another order for the same another order for the same work has not already been raised.
-If reporting through their Housing Online account, leasehold ers will be able to see orders already raised against their block and estate to see if the work ha as already been reported.
+Keeping the inside of their home in good condition.
+This includes fixing and maintaining the following:

+- cisterns, tanks, pipes and wires which serve only the leasehold property; - stop taps, including those between the mains supply and pipes serving the leasehold property; - non-structural walls; - doors and frames inside the property including other internal wooden features; - any flat entrance doors and frames which open onto a landing or corridor and not the outside of the building; - · plaster, tiling and other wall and ceiling surfaces; - inside wall surfaces; - any heating or hot water services which are only provided for the leasehold property; - ensuring that any water flowing from their overflow pipe does not cause damage to the external structure of the building.

+Reporting any problems or defects relating to the following:

+- the structure of the building; - any issue within their property that is damaging or is likely to damage the homes surrounding the leasehold property and/or the structure of the building/and/or the health and safety of others; - repairs issues identified within communal areas and the estate; - · communal heating systems.

+Actions of anyone visiting or associated with their property.

+Costs associated with remedying any leaks in their property and leaks from their property into any other resident's property as a result of overflowing baths, sinks, basins or showers, or as a result of wear and tear or damage relating to pipework, and also faulty work carried out by the leaseholder or their representative.

+Ensuring that any water flowing from their overflow pipe does not cause damage to the external structure of the building.
+Where repairs associated are not carried out in a timely fashion and damage is caused to the building, the Repairs service will repair the damage and the full cost of any action taken to put things right will be charged to the leaseholder.

+Making reasonable checks when reporting communal and structural work directly to ensure that another order for the same work has not already been raised.
+If reporting through their Housing Online account, leaseholders will be able to see orders already raised against their block and estate to see if the work has already been reported.